How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 String lights mounted across the ceiling will bring focus to the center – a place where people gather and socialize.

-Choose string lights with slightly bigger light bulbs to achieve a bolder look, rather than a delicate one.
+Choose a gorgeous dangling light decoration with slightly bigger light bulbs to achieve a bolder look rather than a delicate one.

-This light fixture has made my list because it helps you create a room-like environment, with all the perks of the outdoor world.
+This light fixture has made my list because I think it helps you create a room-like environment with all the perks of the outdoor world.
+A great alternative to hanging lights would be LED strip lights for a more modern look.

 Drape The Lights